cca923/ai-chatbot-api/README.md

-# Insight AI - Backend API
+# Insight AI - Backend

 This is the backend service for the **Insight AI** search assistant.
 It’s built with **FastAPI** and **Google Gemini**, implementing a Perplexity-like multi-agent Q&A workflow.